videxrealone/Buffer-Overflow/README.md

 $ whoami
 kali
 ```
-That's basically us getting a shell on our own machine, now imagine if that were to be on a target machine, well, the next phase would be **maintaining persistnace** and **privilage escalation**.
+That's basically us getting a shell on our own machine, now imagine if that were to be on a target machine, well, the next phase would be **privilage escalation** and **maintaining persistnace**.

 Remember that stack works in reverse! & that python is a very powerful tool that you need to learn if you're willing to get deeper into CyberSec.